-Controlled atmosphere (CA) and 1-methyl cyclopropene (1-MCP; SmartFreshSM) are routinely used by the South African avocado industry to prevent premature ripening and certain physiological disorders during exportation.
-Under certain conditions, however, the fruit may ripen sub-optimally when introduced into a commercial ripening program.
-A series of laboratory and commercial based trails were therefore launched to investigate this issue.
-The laboratory based trials demonstrated that CA and SmartFreshSM fruit ripen quite similarly when a 70% moisture content (30% dry mass content) threshold value is reached.
-In order to confirm this under commercial conditions, one container each of controlled atmosphere (CA) and SmartFreshSM 'Hass' and 'Fuerte' avocados were exported from Westfalia Estates in South Africa to two prepackers in the United Kingdom during July 2006.
+During July 2006, one container each of controlled atmosphere (CA) and SmartFreshSM Hass and Fuerte avocados were exported from Westfalia Estates to the United Kingdom.
 Each consignment contained 7 Hass and 3 Fuerte samples.
-The ripening patterns of the fruit were recorded by the two prepackers.
+The ripening patterns of the fruit were recorded by two prepackers.
 The controlled atmosphere fruit took an average of 4.98 days to ripen while the SmartFreshSM fruit required 5.44 days.
 Although considerable variation occurred between samples, certain of the cultivar/count combinations displayed very similar ripening patterns whether treated with SmartFreshSM or stored under CA. In both cultivars, the largest SmartFreshSM fruit ripened faster than the CA fruit while the reverse was true for the smallest counts.
-The commercial results thus confirmed the laboratory finding regarding the 70% moisture content (30% dry mass) threshold value for SmartFreshSM fruit destined for the 'ripe and ready' market sector.
-The incidence of grey pulp (diffuse mesocarp discolouration) was low in the commercial trial.
-However, the laboratory trial clearly demonstrated the grey pulp reducing capacity of 1-MCP.
+The results further confirmed our previous recommendation regarding the 70% moisture content (30% dry mass) cut off point for SmartFreshSM fruit destined for the 'Ripe and Ready' market sector.
+It may, however, be possible to send larger counts (>300g) before this point is reached while it may be advisable not to send very small counts (<150g) to ripeners.
+Although the incidence of greypulp (diffuse mesocarp discolouration) was low in the present trial, a commercial trial conducted during the previous season has clearly demonstrated the greypulp reducing capacity of SmartFreshSM (1-methylcyclopropene).